equinor/neqsim-native/README.md

 Learn and ask questions in [Discussions for use and development of NeqSim](https://github.com/equinor/neqsim/discussions).

 ## Commands
-To compile the project to native code:
+To compile the project to native code (on windows use mvnw.cmd):

 ```
 mvnw -Pnative package